webteach/ghsalum/wp-content/plugins/forms-contact/readme.txt

 * [FAQ Forms](http://huge-it.com/wordpress-forms-faq/)
 * [User Forms Manual](http://huge-it.com/wordpress-forms-user-manual/)

-Forms are one of the most important elements of WordPress website because without Forms Builder you will not be able to always keep in touch with your visitors, partners and customers, give an easy filling form for submissions, delivery form or other types of forms.
-Besides that, a good-looking form gives your site a professional appearance
+Huge -IT Forms is one of the most important element for the WordPress website because without Forms Builder you will not be able to keep in touch with your visitors, partners and customers, give an easy filling form for submissions, delivery form or other types of forms.
+Besides that, a good-looking form gives your site a professional appearance.

-So it's very important to use good quality and good design Form Builder plugin.
+* It is very important to use good quality and good design Form Builder plugin
+* Need a simple configured and best functioning form builder, then do not hesitate to choose this form plugin
+* Huge-IT Form is what you are looking for, as it is simple to install and configurable via a simple configuration page

+###What can you do with Huge-IT Forms Plugin

-If you need a simple configured and best functioning form builder, this plugin is what you are looking for, as it needs to be simple to install and configure via a simple configuration page.
-Huge-IT Forms plugin allows you to create many different forms and send the results to your email box.
-Use the shortcode consists of a single line, you can insert a form to any page or post.
-Unlike other Form Builder plugins, our Forms never asks any profile registration.
-Let's see the examples of some form types that you may build with our Form Builder
+* Huge-IT Forms plugin allows you to create many different forms and send the results to your email box
+* Use the shortcode consists of a single line, you can insert a form to any page or post.
+* Unlike other Form Builder plugins, our Forms never asks any profile registration.
+*  Let's see the examples of some form types that you may build with our Form Builder

 * Contact Form

-First of all creating contact form with our Forms plugin is convenient because it gives you a plenty boxes for every kind of information that form field should have, each box is customizable, make the form box required or not, active or solid, configure type of the text number or custom text, and add captcha to avoid spam letters
+First of all creating contact form with our Forms plugin is convenient because it gives you a plenty boxes for every kind of information that form field should have, each box is customizable.
+Make the form box required or not, active or solid, configure type of the text number or custom text, and add captcha for avoiding spam letters.

 * Subscribe Form

-This kind of form is very convenient for those users who leads a blog posts on website.
-Addition of subscribe form in the page or in the widget will attract the reader to subscribe and follow you, this way you increase the interest of the audience in your blogs.
-All those visitors who subscribed to you through Huge-IT Forms , will be listed in the subscribers list inside the Forms plugin, which you may easily manage on the newsletter manager section of Forms plugin.
-Newsletter section of Forms plugin is very easy in usage, as you may send a bunch of letters to the subscribers, with 1-2 click, by making time interval between each send you may not worry about anything as it will automatically process the sending of newsletters.
+* This kind of form is very convenient for those users who leads a blog posts on website.
+Addition of subscribe form in the page or in the widget will attract the readers to subscribe and follow you.
+With the subscribe form you can increase the interest of the audience on your blogs.
+Subscribers  through Huge-IT Forms , will be listed in the subscribers list inside the Forms plugin, which you may easily manage on the newsletter manager section of Forms plugin.
+Newsletter section of Forms plugin is very easy in usage, as you may send a bunch of letters to the subscribers.

 * Delivery Form
 Forms plugin is perfect for Delivery form types.
 Here you may use Selecbox, by adding options for selection, radio box and other fields of forms due to their necessarily.

 All these form types are not the limit, no matter what Form you would like to have, be sure our Form Builder will be rather useful for them.